cern-cta/CTA/cmdline/cta-admin.1cta.md

         ^root://eos_instance//eos/cta(.*)eos.space=spinners

-    Two options are provided to configure backpressure for retrieve operations.
-Backpressure can be configured separately for each disk system.
+    The two options below are provided to configure backpressure for retrieve operations.
+Backpressure is a mechanism to postpone retrieval of files from tape to the disk buffer when there is insufficient disk space.
+It can be configured separately for each disk system.

     Before a retrieve mount, the destination URL of each file is pattern-matched to identify the disk system.
 The corresponding disk instance space is queried to determine if there is sufficient free space to perform the mount.
 If there is insufficient space, the tape server sleeps for the specified interval.

     **\-\-targetedfreespace** specifies how much free space should be available before processing a batch of retrieve requests.
 It should be calculated based on the free space update latency (based